reichlab/covid19-forecast-hub-web/index.md

     title: The COVID-19 Forecast Hub
     image: images/5.jpg
     content: >-
-      This site maintains the authoritative, up-to-date record for forecasts of COVID-19 deaths and hospitalizations in the US, created by dozens of leading infectious disease modeling teams from around the globe, in coordination with the US CDC.
+      This site maintains the authoritative record for real-time forecasts of COVID-19 hospitalizations in the US, as well as archival forecasts for COVID-19 cases and deaths, created by dozens of leading infectious disease modeling teams from around the globe, in coordination with the US CDC.
     actions:
       - label: Forecast Summaries
         url: https://covid19forecasthub.org/reports/single_page.html